Logilype/school-caf-kiosk/README.md

 The project is a digital signage system designed for a school cafeteria, which displays current offers and other relevant information on a monitor.
 It consists of a client-side application built with Electron.js and a server-side application using Express.js.

+Thanks to Felixmax_ for providing the starting code/concept.
+Now I (Logilype) am the only one working on it and I am commited to finishing this project.
+ETA for the initial 1.0 version is mid November 2024.

 ### Key Features:

 1. **Client-Side Application:**